DucTran999/fashion-shop/README.md

 # Fashion Online shop
-This is an online shop project built with PERN stack ( PostgreSQL, Express, React, and Node.js).
-The project allows users to browse products, add items to their cart, and check out their purchases.
+This online shop project was built with PERN stack ( PostgreSQL, Express, React, and Node.js).
+The project allows users to browse products, add items to their cart, and check out their purchases, get notifications in real time.

 ## License
-- This project is just for practicing my skills in web development and it is not used for e-commerce purposes.
+- This project is just for practicing my web development skills and is not used for e-commerce purposes.
 - **The images copyright** I'm using in the project are **possessed by [the MARC brand], [Freepik], and [Pixels]**, and I want to give many thanks to them for the beautiful images.

 [the MARC brand]: https://marc.com.vn/